FDA approves Adapt Pharma's nasal spray for opioid overdose treatment

 The treatment, Narcan, which Adapt plans to launch by January, is expected to have wide coverage under health insurance with affordable co-pays, Mulligan added.

-Ireland-based Adapt bought the development and commercialization rights to Narcan from New York-based Lightlake Therapeutics Inc in December 2014.
+Ireland-based Adapt bought the development and commercialization rights to Narcan from London-based Lightlake Therapeutics Inc in December 2014.

 Group purchasers, such as law enforcement, fire fighters, departments of health, local school districts, colleges and universities, and community-based organizations will be able to purchase the spray at a discounted price of $37.50 per 4 mg device, Mulligan said.